Why yes, I do disagree with you. Hold my beer.

 The internet is a great place to insult people.
 Perhaps the best thing to happen to animosity since the middle finger is a tiny profile pic of you with a clever "@" handle telling someone to go off themselves for having a different opinion.
 Insulting someone becomes so much easier when there is a barrier between you and your opponent's personhood.

-Before the internet, people had yards, dinner tables, town squares and taverns.
-These were known as social centers where people would connect, share beers and ideas with one another, and of course, as a way of connecting personally.
-While some families say that the only thing not on the thanksgiving dinner table is politics and religion, two things that are in abundant supply are gravy, and building a friendship.
+Before the internet, people had yards, dinner tables, town squares, and taverns.
+These were known as social centers where people would connect, share beers and ideas with one another, and, of course, as a way of connecting personally.
+While some families say that the only things not on the Thanksgiving dinner table are politics and religion, two things that are in abundant supply are gravy and building a friendship.

-Bars even more so have long been a place where communities gather.
+Bars, even more so, have long been a place where communities gather.
 It's one place where you may end up sitting next to a stranger in one of your most open moments.
-The history of the American tavern is an important one when it comes to community development and political ideas.
-According to a Smithsonian Magazine article, by Rebecca Dalzell, the Taverns were an important part of the early colonies in America.
-"Without them I don’t think you would have had exactly the same political landscape." she explains, because "In taverns people could mix together."
+The history of the American tavern is important when it comes to community development and political ideas.
+According to a Smithsonian Magazine article by Rebecca Dalzell, the Taverns were an important part of the early colonies in America.
+"Without them, I don’t think you would have had exactly the same political landscape." she explains, because "In taverns, people could mix together."

 No one can deny that President Barack Obama (emeritus) understands that sharing a beer is a worthy way for minds to meet.
 He once famously calmed down a national argument over beers in the rose garden.
 Sgt.
 James Crowley and Harvard professor Henry Louis Gates Jr. had a brief disagreement when the Cambridge police officer arrested the professor in his own home, because he matched the description of an alleged perpetrator of a break in–that he is a "black, male".
 The internet lit up with activists arguing about whether the cop was doing his job, or just being racist.